 A friend of mine read an ARC copy of this a few months back and insisted that I, and the rest of our book club, bought it as soon as it was released.
 While I’ve not quite got around to getting it, I will as this book – while sounding bonkers – also sounds right up my street.

 I loved Stephanie Danler’s literary novel Sweetbitter.
 So, when I heard she had published a memoir I immediately put it on my Wishlist.
 However, it’s currently on the pricey side, so I think this will have to be a treat much later down the line when I’m feeling a little more generous to myself.

-This is the story of four little discussed women of Paris, France who started the modernist movement.
-In-between the world wars Gertrude Stein, Sylvia Beach, Bryher and Natalie Barney were lesbians who rebelled against the patriarchy and formed their own community that rivalled the likes of Ernest Hemingway and Picasso in France at this time.
+This is the story of four little-discussed women of Paris, France who started the modernist movement.
+In-between the world wars Gertrude Stein, Sylvia Beach, Bryher, and Natalie Barney were lesbians who rebelled against the patriarchy and formed their own community that rivaled the likes of Ernest Hemingway and Picasso in France at this time.

 And those are currently the books on my Autumn Wishlist.
 Have you read any of them?
 What did you think?
 Let me know in the comments below.

 Don’t forget to share the books on your Autumn wish lists as well.
 I’d love to see what you’ve got plans to read.